jklm264/My-Forensics-Notes/Tools/Rekall_learning/README.md

-* Rekall looks to be owned by Google, while Volatility is owned by Terremark, a Verizon company.
+* Rekall is owned by Google, while Volatility is FOSS and maintained by the Volatility Foundation.

 * One of the main differences between Rekall and other memory analysis frameworks is that Rekall uses symbols obtained from operating system vendors’ debugging information directly.